KristianMeier/cvr-krme-v2/README.md

 # To-do

-Refactor, so both AddEmplyee and SigninPage uses Input.jsx in Components/Other

-`Learn to use :after, :before and classOne.classTwo like billy.dk-codebase does a lot.` `Increase efficiency: Use these more in VS Code instead of mousepad: Command+P, Control+Tab, Command+W.` `Make custom React snippits and look up VS Code and Emmet stuff, to improve efficiency.`
+`Learn to use :after, :before and classOne.classTwo like billy.dk-codebase does a lot.` `Increase efficiency: Use these more in VS Code instead of mousepad: Command+P and Control+Tab` `Make custom React snippits and look up VS Code and Emmet stuff, to improve efficiency.`